This blog post looks ahead at what we expect to be key UK developments in the pensions space in 2021. Highlights include:

 At that time, the Department for Work and Pensions had indicated that it intended to put forward new legislation introducing regulatory requirements that would apply specifically to superfunds.
 However, there are currently no provisions for superfunds in the Bill and a proposed clause requiring that the legislation to regulate superfunds be put in place within a certain time frame was rejected.
 Despite this, we expect pensions superfunds to come more into focus in 2021 and it is likely that some transactions will go ahead under the interim regime published by TPR.
 Guy Opperman MP acknowledged the need for imminent legislation in this area, stating that “this Government must bring forward legislation in respect of superfunds in the fullness of time”.
 Meanwhile, on 21 October 2020, TPR published an update to its guidance for trustees and employers, which includes further clarification of its view of the conditions in which a transaction with a pension superfund can go ahead.
 Our blog post on this new guidance can be found here.

-We expect that pensions schemes will finally make substantive progress on GMP equalisation in 2021.
-Following the most recent judgement in the Lloyds Bank case in November 2020, we would expect trustees to be proactive in correcting underpayments in relation to individual statutory transfers, rather than waiting for an affected member to obtain a court order.
+We expect that pensions schemes will finally make substantive progress on guaranteed minimum pension (GMP) equalisation in 2021.
+Following the most recent judgment in the Lloyds Bank case in November 2020, we would expect trustees to be proactive in correcting underpayments in relation to individual statutory transfers, rather than waiting for an affected member to obtain a court order.
 However, trustees face a significant administrative burden in carrying out this task and will need to take advice on what corrections of past payments it can reasonably be expected to make.
 Some important areas remain unclear and we expect this to be on ongoing priority in 2021.